 - Do a gap analysis of the differences from work to home, and create replacements where you can.

 - Organize places for work items and designate an area for work.
 It may require changing to more digital rather than paper based work.

 - Use the 5S methodology (sort, set in order, shine, standardize, sustain).
 From my experience working in manufacturing and industrial environments I've seen first hand the power of the 5S system.
 When everything has a 'home' and it is returned, there is no time wasted ever looking for misplaced items, your space stays clean and organized (and easy to keep clean when there's no clutter!).
 An organized space leads to an organized mind.

 4. Check your ergonomic set up to maintain good posture.
 Your set up should support you to sit with good posture.
 If the screen is too low or too far, you'll end up dropping your head, rounding your shoulders and leaning forward with no support to your back. if you can't match your chair height for relaxed shoulders and arms to use the keyboard, you will end up shrugging or sitting back and reaching forward all day, and you may experience contact stress and bruising on your arms from rubbing on the edge of the desk all day.
-For a full overview of your computer set up, check out this quick self-assessment video.

 Share this post